 If any member of our board of directors does not wish to continue in service or if our board of directors decides not to re-nominate a member for re-election, and our board seeks to fill such vacancy, the nominating and corporate governance committee identifies a new nominee that meets the criteria above.
 The committee generally inquires of our board of directors and members of management for their recommendations.
 The committee may also review the composition and qualification of the boards of directors of our competitors and may seek input from industry experts or analysts.
 The nominating and corporate governance committee reviews the qualifications, experience, and background of suggested candidates.
-Final candidates, if other than our current directors, would be interviewed by the members of the nominating and corporate governance committee evaluates each individual in the context of our board of directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound judgment.
+Final candidates, if other than our current directors, would be interviewed by the members of the nominating and corporate governance committee and by certain of our other independent directors and executive management.
+In making its determinations, the nominating and corporate governance committee evaluates each individual in the context of our board of directors as a whole, with the objective of assembling a group that can best contribute to the success of our company and represent stockholder interests through the exercise of sound judgment.
 After review and deliberation of all feedback and data, the nominating and corporate governance committee makes its recommendation to our board of directors.
-The nominating and corporate governance committee makes its recommendation to our board of directors.
-The nominating and corporate governance situation expertise to join our board of directors.
-The nominating and corporate governance committee makes its recommendation to our board of directors.
-The nominating and corporate governance situation expertise to join our board of directors.
+The nominating and corporate governance committee has previously engaged a search firm to conduct a search for additional directors with extensive development or commercialization expertise to join our board of directors.
 The nominating and corporate governance committee may in the future engage additional third-party search firms in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.